mcdomx/marks-covid-tracker/README.md

 (This is hosted with a free student account so the initial load time may be slow as the application wakes up)

+Although this site publishes COVID data, it can be used as s template to display any kind of data.
+The creation of charts has been abstracted so that button filters are created based on a type of data.
+Work still must be done to import new data and display new charts, but the Django framework for delivery can easily be reused.

+## Example Visualizations
+Each chart can be filtered using buttons and scrollbars at the left of each chart.
+All charts support rollover information.

 ![state totals](docs/state_totals.png)